Vaillancourt Fountain: 1987 U2 concert

 On the first leg of The Joshua Tree Tour by the rock band U2 in 1987, they performed concerts at the Cow Palace just south of San Francisco on April 24 and April 25, 1987.
 On the third leg of the tour, concerts had been announced for November 14 and 15, 1987, across the San Francisco Bay, at the Oakland Coliseum.

-On the morning of November 11, 1987, local radio stations announced that U2 would hold a free-admission concert that day in Justin Herman Plaza, with the stage set up in front of the fountain.
+On the morning of November 11, 1987, local radio stations announced that U2 would hold a free-admission concert that day in Embarcadero Plaza, with the stage set up in front of the fountain.
 Within a few hours, a crowd estimated at 20,000 people gathered in the plaza.
 The concert was jokingly called "Save the Yuppies", in reference to the 1987 stock market crash that had taken place three weeks earlier.

 The band closed their nine-song performance with their hit "Pride (In the Name of Love)".
 During the instrumental portion in the middle of the song, Bono, lead singer of the band, climbed onto the sculpture and spray painted graffiti on it, reading "Rock N Roll Stops The Traffic".
 Mayor Dianne Feinstein, who had been waging a citywide campaign against graffiti that had resulted in over 300 citations during the year, was angry and criticized Bono for defacing a San Francisco landmark.
 She said, "I am disappointed that a rock star who is supposed to be a role model for young people chose to vandalize the work of another artist.
 The unfortunate incident marred an otherwise wonderful rock concert."
 Bono was issued a citation for misdemeanor malicious mischief.
 U2 manager Paul McGuinness said, "This is clearly not an act of vandalism.
 This act was clearly in the spirit of the artwork itself."
 The numerous callers to Ronn Owens' radio talk show on KGO-AM were evenly split, with younger listeners defending the singer's action and older ones not.
 Bono soon apologized, saying "I really do regret it.
 It was dumb."
 The singer explained that he thought that he was honoring the artist's work and that the artist had agreed, but later Bono realized that the city owned the fountain.
 The group covered the cost of removal of the graffiti.